gchevrot/gchevrot.github.com/content/pages/publications.rst

 ############
 :author: G\.
 Chevrot

+.. container:: proverb

+    ~~ If you cannot - in the long run - tell everyone what you have been doing, your doing has been worthless. -- Erwin Schrodinger ~~

 #.
 G. R. Kneller and G. Chevrot.
 Impact of anisotropic atomic motions in
    proteins on powder-averaged incoherent neutron scattering intensities.
 J.
    Chem.
 Phys.
 137:225101, 2012. `[PDF]`__